New Orleans Mint: New Orleans coinage

 An 1899-O Morgan dollar.
 Some of the most famous American coins, today they are the most widely available of the types produced in New Orleans.

 The refurbishment and recommissioning of the New Orleans Mint was due partly to the fact that in 1878 the Federal government in Washington, D.C. had passed the Bland–Allison Act, which mandated the purchase and coining of a large quantity of silver yearly.
 The Treasury Department needed additional facilities to do so.
 It reopened the New Orleans facility primarily to coin large quantities of silver dollars, most of which were simply stored in the building instead of circulated.
 President Rutherford B. Hayes appointed former Mississippi Senator and governor Henry S. Foote the new superintendent of the mint.

 On July 3, 1885, President Cleveland appointed Gabriel Montegut, a native of New Orleans and resident of Terrebonne Parish to head the Mint.
 [The New York Times, "Anti-Ring Selection, July 4, 1885] He replaced Dr.Andrew Woods Smythe as Superintendent who served less than one year.
 Until Montegut's appointment, the superintendents had largely been political appointments without banking experience.
 Through his family, Montegut had been involved in the banking and economic development of communities, including those in Terrebonne Parish.
 He served until 1889.

 During this second period of operation, the Mint also struck dimes, quarters, half dollars, $5 half eagles, $10 eagles and, in 1879 only, 2,325 double eagles.
 It should also be noted that the New Orleans Mint was used by the Federal authorities in 1907 to coin over five and a half million silver twenty-centavo pieces for the Mexican government as part of the American government's program of producing foreign coinage.
 These coins can be distinguished by a "curved" numeral 7 on the coin.

-The New Orleans Mint, whose coins can be identified by the "O" mint mark found on the reverse of its coinage, earned a reputation for producing coins of mediocre quality; their luster is usually not as brilliant as those of other mints, and center areas tend to be flattened and not sharply struck.
-Thus, well-struck New Orleanian coinage is prized in the numismatic world today.
+The New Orleans Mint, whose coins can be identified by the "O" mint mark found on the reverse of its coinage, earned a reputation for producing coins of mediocre quality; their luster was usually not as brilliant as those of other mints, and center areas tended to be flattened and not sharply struck.
+Thus, New Orleanian coinage is prized in the numismatic world today.